experimentlab01/AgroPro/README.md

 ## How we built it
-✅ We build the Machine learning model using images.
+✅ We built the Machine learning model using images.
 We have used various types of image processing and image segmentation algorithms to find the soil type from the image.
-✅ Website is built using a html, css, python, flask, Machine learning.
+✅ Website is built using a html, css, python, flask, streamlit  and machine learning models.
-✅ Build crop and fertilizer prediction model using flask and python.
+✅ Built crop and fertilizer prediction model using random forest classifier and data.
-✅ Build disease perdition model using ML and image segmentation (random forest classifier).
+✅ Built disease prediction model using image segmentation and plant disease model.
-✅ Integrated a google map for the nearest nursery.
+✅ Integrated a Google Map for the nearest nursery.
 ✅ The WhatsApp Bot is built using Twilio and python and the solutions are provided using all the models developed for the website.

 ## Challenges we ran into